Regularization Matters in Policy Optimization: Experiments

-Note that entropy regularization is still applicable for SAC, despite it already incorporates the maximization of entropy in the reward.
-In our experiments, we add the entropy regularization term to the policy loss function in equation (12) of \citet{haarnoja2018soft}.
-Meanwhile, policy network dropout is not applicable to TRPO because during policy updates, different neurons in the old and new policy networks are dropped out, causing different shifts in the old and new action distributions given the same state, which violates the trust region constraint.
+\textbf{Additional Notes.} \textbf{1.} Note that entropy regularization is still applicable for SAC, despite it already incorporates the maximization of entropy in the reward.
+In our experiments, we add the entropy regularization term to the policy loss function in equation (12) of \citep{haarnoja2018soft}. \textbf{2.} In our experiments, $L_2$ regularization loss is added to the training loss, which is then optimized using Adam \citep{kingma2015adam}. \citep{loschilovweightdecay} observes that $L_2$ regularization interacts poorly with Adam and proposes AdamW to decouple weight decay from the optimization steps.
+However, in policy optimization algorithms, we find that the performance of AdamW with decoupled weight decay is slightly worse than the performance of Adam with $L_2$ loss directly added.
+Comparisons are shown in Appendix \ref{app:l2_weight_decay}. \textbf{3.} Policy network dropout is not applicable to TRPO because during policy updates, different neurons in the old and new policy networks are dropped out, causing different shifts in the old and new action distributions given the same state, which violates the trust region constraint.
 In this case, the algorithm fails to perform any update from network initialization.